-PwC HK adopts a learning management system to monitor the learning status of partners and staff.
+PwC HK adopts a learning management system to track the learning status of partners and staff.
 Completing mandatory training by due dates is also a factor when evaluating staff's annual performance.
-Engagement leaders assess the on-going personal development needs of our people through performance appraisal process.
-By comparing performance to set objectives, we maintain a rigorous focus on quality.
-Unsatisfactory work results in reduced performance rewards.

 PwC HK also maintains up-to-date reference materials which are accessible by all assurance practice partners and staff.
 These cover audit policy, procedure and methodology, and include a library of local and international accounting, auditing and ethical standards.
 To support and keep staff and partners' knowledge up to date, partners and staff receive regular communications on technical and regulatory topics as they arise.
 Support is available to partners and staff on auditing, accounting and regulatory requirements, including access to subject matter experts in specialist industries.